 - Open vents slightly after adding more logs for better combustion, then close them after several minutes.

-• Open up your vents before you go to bed, so that your fire will burn cleanly overnight.
-Ensure you never leave the stove damped down heavily overnight as this causes creosote build-up and will hinder combustion.
+- Open vents before going to bed so that fire burns cleanly overnight.
+Never leave stove damped down heavily overnight as this causes creosote build-up and hinders combustion.

 - Have your flue or chimney swept before each season begins to remove any deposits.